allanNAIT/allanNAIT.github.io/comp1017/index.md

 Here you will explore layout styling using Cascading Stylesheets (CSS), the Box Model, and Flexbox.

 ### [Module 3 - Styling Content With CSS](module3/)
-Here you will explore content styling with CSS, web image formats, background images, styled navigation, and styling web forms.
+Here you will explore content styling with CSS, web image formats, background images, and styled navigation.

 ### [Module 4 - Web Site Build](module4/)
 Here you learn how to style an HTML form in CSS and will put all your knowledge together to build a complete web site.